 community of learners

-Iswa Head Start and Early Head Start are comprehensive early childhood programs for low income children and their families.
-Our Head Start program is funded to serve three and four-year-old children and their families, and our Early Head Start is funded to serve children from six weeks to three years old and their families.
+Iswa Early Learning is a comprehensive early childhood program for children and their families from the Catawba Indian Nation and the outlying community.
+Our program is funded to serve children from birth to 5 year's old and their families.
 At least 10% of our enrollment opportunities are made available to children with disabilities.
 Our schools are located on the Catawba Indian Reservation and are Tribal Programs.
 We incorporate the Catawba Indian Culture by including opportunities for language preservation, revitalization of the history and culture, and providing information on the heritage of the Catawba Indian Nation.
 A visit to our program reflects a strong Native American culture, reflective of the Catawba Indian Tribe.

-Iswa Head Start and Early Head Start dedicates itself to providing comprehensive child development programs for eligible children and their families.
+Iswa Early Learning dedicates itself to providing comprehensive child development programs for eligible children and their families.
 The program is designed to support a family’s role as the primary educator of their child.
 Our staff understands that each student’s home language and culture is fundamental to their learning.
 Our educators create safe, nurturing, culturally diverse learning environments that welcome our families and students.

 Learning is easier when you have excellent teachers and support staff around them.
 That's why our educators are experts in their fields.
 They are dedicated in the early learning education that you children need and want.